Florida State University College of Medicine: Residency programs

-The Florida State University College of Medicine and Tallahassee Memorial HealthCare developed an internal medicine residency program and collaborated to develop the first general surgery program in the Panhandle region of Florida.
 The College of Medicine has also established an internal medicine residency at Sarasota Memorial Hospital.
 The College of Medicine has also collaborated with Sacred Heart Hospital in Pensacola, Florida to provide an obstetrics & gynecology and pediatrics residency.
 It developed a Family Medicine Residency Program at Lee Memorial Health System in Fort Myers, Florida.
 The College of Medicine also offers a Dermatology residency as well as a procedural dermatology fellowship program with Dermatology Associates in Tallahassee.
 The College of Medicine has also announced their newest residency program in emergency medicine in collaboration with the Sarasota Memorial Health Care System, for which they expect to be accepting their first residents in July 2019.

 On February 12, 2018, Florida State University's College of Medicine announced the establishment of its 5th residency program in collaboration with Winter Haven Hospital which will acquire 18 residents each year.

 Fellowship programs

 The Florida State University College of Medicine has two fellowship programs: family medicine global health at Lee Health, and micrographic surgery and dermatology oncology at Dermatology Associates of Tallahassee.